Elizabeth Jennings (The Americans): Personality

 Elizabeth grew up in poverty, and she developed a hard and icy exterior like her mother.
 The first 15 years of her marriage with Philip were relatively loveless.
 Elizabeth finally opens up to him after he kills her rapist.
 Initially, her newfound love for Philip is a conflict of interest to her because she has trouble constructively expressing and making sense of her own emotions.
 When Philip feels betrayed by her, they become dishonest with one another and briefly separate.
-It's only when Elizabeth is shot that she realizes how important Philip is in her life, and she realizes she can trust him with everything.
-She is intelligent, physically fit, attractive, and potentially sociopathic, despite her deep personal attachments.
-She is willing to use these qualities to manipulate people into giving her the information she needs.
+It is only when Elizabeth is shot that she realizes how important Philip is in her life, and she realizes she can trust him with everything.
+She is intelligent, physically fit, attractive, and willing to use these qualities to manipulate people into giving her the information she needs.
 She is not hesitant to kill and does so often.
 She puts the Soviet Union and her mission before all other considerations, including her family.

 Even though Elizabeth struggles to find a balance between making decisions with her newfound emotion versus the logic that has gotten her so far in her career, Philip is able to help her reach a collaborative decision; as they have become close friends and confidants as the show has progressed.
 Paige's adolescence is challenging for Elizabeth, particularly due to Paige becoming curious about her parents' activities.
 Elizabeth is a protective mother, and is around for her kids when they need her most despite being absent from the house most of the day working for the KGB.
-Elizabeth doesn't seem to have many hobbies, but she does enjoy bowling.
+Elizabeth does not seem to have many hobbies, but she does enjoy bowling.